peetersc/Race-To-100/README.md

 - Implemented PvP and computer mode
 - Improvements:
   The data is stored in vectors and stores information in text files.
-  The data should be stored in lists, sturcts, or other more efficient data structures than vectors.

 Start Up:
 ![Image description](Race_Example.png)